kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

           waitDurationInOpenState: "50s"
     ```

+Module metrics are described in the [Metrics Reference](metrics.md#resilience) section.

 ### Exception filtering

 In order to register which errors should be recorded as CircuitBreaker errors, you can override the default filter,